Search String

 Best Amiga Games

-Overall, due to its combination of great gameplay and king-tier audio-visuals, the best game on the Amiga is Turrican 2.
-More than three decades subsequent to its release, Turrican 2 on the Amiga is still the best Turrican game by far.
+Overall, due to its combination of great gameplay and king-tier audio-visuals, the best game on the Amiga is Factor 5's Turrican of 1990-91.
+More than three decades subsequent to its release, Turrican on the Amiga is still the best Turrican game.
 The Turrican games played to the Amiga's strengths by tapping its custom chipset, and that's what counts.

 But what constitutes an Amiga game, and what constitutes an Amiga developer?